 Take the prompt of each essay and break it down into parts.
 Think about the reasons admissions officials may ask certain questions and what they hope to learn about you from your answer.
 Next, pair personal stories or experiences that illustrate your answers.
 Don’t worry about polishing your ideas immediately, it’s just a brainstorm for all your thoughts and potential ideas.
 One way to organize your outline: write your thesis, and then bullet point a clear beginning, middle, and end.

 3. Read some examples

-4. Address what’s NOT on your transcript
+4. Brainstorm beyond your transcript

 For your anecdotes, focus on specific details to flesh out the scene.
 You won’t have enough space to tell your entire life story, so focus on a few examples to bring your essay to life!
 Don’t worry if you feel your topic isn’t anything revolutionary.
 Many admissions officers will appreciate your thought process turning something ordinary into a learning lesson.
 Remember, as long as you are giving your best writing skills and doing your best to show admissions officers who you are, you are on the right track!

 After you’ve finished a draft of your essay, have someone you trust (a parent, counselor, or teacher) review it.
 Check for grammatical and spelling errors.
 Be sure to limit the number reviewers to one or two people, because too many voices may muddle yours!

 With these tips, you are on your ways to writing outstanding college application essays that you feel proud of!
 If you’re having trouble brainstorming, check out these ways to conquer writer’s block!